gusantos1/Azure-Devops-Spark/README.md

 ## What is it?

-Azure Devops Spark is a Python package that provides the Python ecosystem's most productive way to extract data from Azure Devops and build agility metrics.
+Azure Devops Spark is a Python package that provides most productive way to extract data from Azure Devops and build agility metrics.
 It runs on Spark, enabling all the features the technology makes available.

 ## Main Features